 The following photograph is courtesy of Mackenzie Creamery.
 For information on their business and cheeses, visit them here.

 The Chèvre variety of cheese was chosen by the Mackenzie family because of its “simplicity, popularity, and now, its demand.”
 The cheese is not only easier to make than many other kinds, but it has a velvetiness that is highly coveted and beloved by cheese aficionados everywhere.
-Mackenzie Creamery is so crazy for Chèvre that during peak season, their goats make about 2,000 pounds of it a week!
+Mackenzie Creamery is so crazy for Chèvre that during peak season, their goats produce enough milk to make about 2,000 pounds of it a week!

 After being in business for only 12 years, it is impressive that Mackenzie Creamery is still able to compete with deeply-rooted American cheese companies.
 Mackenzie has won 26 awards in this short time span, and the company is proud of them all, but notably of the Portage County Environmental Award, which honored them for making efforts to run a sustainable business that never takes advantage of the environment it utilizes so much.
 The company has also been recognized with many awards from the American Cheese Society, the US Cheese Championship, and the World Championship Cheese Contest (both put on by the Wisconsin Cheesemaker’s Assocation).
 These achievements prove that even when Mackenzie is competing against the big players from Wisconsin, they still win!

 After nine decades, Heinen’s still seeks to partner with local vendors, and there is a reason we chose to work with Mackenzie Creamery just six weeks after they were established.
 Mackenzie’s commitment to creating exciting flavors and high-quality cheese is everything we could want in a business we partner with.